 Communicate what happens to their data and information.

-When you’re talking to a customer who wants to downgrade their account, it’s important to be upfront about the features and tools they’ll lose.
+When you’re talking to a customer you may be at risk of losing, it’s important to be upfront about the features and tools they’ll lose.

-This doesn't necessarily have to sound like a script where you ask, "Are you sure?"
+This doesn't necessarily have to be a script where you ask, "Are you sure?"

 Instead, it could be a conversation that sounds like, "Okay, no problem.
-We just wanted to let you know about the tools and features that will be shut off when you downgrade your account."
+We just wanted to let you know about the tools and features that you’ll no longer have access to if you leave."